What Is a Terminal?

 Why do you need this?

-So to become an orchestrator, you need to be comfortable with two things:
+For now, learning the terminal gives you the most flexibility.
+To become an orchestrator, you need to be comfortable with two things:

 - Opening a terminal